kylebutts/fasteR-site/src/pages/08-moreextract.md

 ### Recap:  What we've learned in this lesson

-Here we got more practice in manipulating data frames, and were introduced to the logical operators '&' and '|'.
-We also saw another example of using **nrow** as a means of counting how many rows satisfy given conditions.
+Here we got more practice in manipulating data frames, and were introduced to the logical operators `&` and `|`.
+We also saw another example of using `nrow` as a means of counting how many rows satisfy given conditions.

 Again, these are all "bread and butter" operations that arise quite